-Our Lookup table will be the [LookupTransformationReference] table inside the [Informatica Source] Database is:
+Our Lookup table will be the table inside the Source Database is:

-Our source table will be the [LookupTransformationSource] table inside the [Informatica Source] Database is:
+Our source table will be the below table inside the Database is:

-In this example our task is to compare the Country name present in the Source table with Lookup table and
+In this Informatica Lookup Transformation example, our task is to compare the Country name present in the Source table with a Lookup table and

-- If they match then we will load them in [Lookup Matched Rows] target table along with Country code present in the Lookup table
+- If they match then, we will load them in the [Lookup Matched Rows] target table along with the Country code present in the Lookup table

-- If they don’t match then we will load them in [Lookup Unmatched Rows] target table
+- If they don’t match, then we will load them in the [Lookup Unmatched Rows] target table

-TIP: You can extend this functionality by performing some operations on Non matching records and store them in matched table using the Union Transformation.
+TIP: You can extend this functionality by performing some operations on Non-matching records and storing them in a matched table using the Union Transformation.

 Lookup Transformation in Informatica Example

-Before we start configuring the Lookup Transformation in Informatica, First connect to Informatica repository service.
-In order to connect with Repository service we have to provide the Informatica Admin Console credentials so, Please provide the appropriate Username and Password and click on Connect button as shown below.
+Before we start configuring the Lookup Transformation in Informatica, First connect to the Informatica repository service.
+In order to connect with the Repository service, we have to provide the Admin Console credentials, so Please provide the appropriate Username and Password and click on Connect button as shown below.

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL tables ([Lookup Matched Rows] and [Lookup Unmatched Rows]) as our target definitions.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating target definition
+In this Informatica Lookup Transformation example, we are using the already created SQL tables ([Lookup Matched Rows] and [Lookup Unmatched Rows]) as our target definitions.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition.

-TIP: Please refer Informatica Mapping article to understand the steps involved in creating Mapping
+TIP: Please refer Mapping article to understand the steps involved in creating a Mapping.

-Next, Drag and drop the [LookupTransformationSource] source definition from Sources folder to the mapping designer.
-Once you drag the source, PowerCenter designer will automatically create the default transformation called source qualifier.
+Next, Drag and drop the source definition from the Sources folder to the mapping designer.
+Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier.

 Step 3(a): Creating Lookup Transformation in Informatica

-In order to create Lookup Transformation in informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+In order to create Lookup Transformation in Informatica, Please navigate to the Transformation menu in Menu Bar and select the Create.. option.

-Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
-Please select the Lookup Transformation from drop down list and specify the unique name (LKP_Country) for this transformation and click on Create button
+Once you click on the Create.. option, Create Transformation window will be opened as shown below.
+Please select the Informatica Lookup Transformation from the drop-down list and specify the unique name (LKP_Country) for this one and click on Create button

 Once you click on the Create.. button, a Select Lookup Table for Lookup Transformation window will be opened as shown below.
-Here, we want to import relational table from SQL database so, click on Import and select From Relational Table.. option
+Here, we want to import a relational table from an SQL database so, click on Import and select From Relational Table.. option.

 TIP: If your lookup table is present in Source or Target then select it.

-Once you select From Relational Table.. option, Import tables window will be opened.
+Once you select From Relational Table.. option, the Import Tables window will be opened.
 Here we are selecting our lookup table called [LookupTransformationSource].
-Please refer Import Data from Relation Database article to understand the steps involved in it.
+Please refer to the Import Data from the Relation Database article to understand the steps involved in it.

-Once you click on the Create button, Lookup Transformation will be added to the mapping designer.
-Double click on the lookup transformation to configure its settings.
-Below screenshot will show you the list of available options in the Ports tab.
-From the below screenshot you can observe that, We added one new Input port (IN_CountryName).
+Once you click on the Create button, the Lookup Transformation will be added to the mapping designer.
+Double click on it to configure its settings.

-Within the Properties section we change the Connection Information and assigned it with the $Source variable.
+Within the Properties section, we change the Connection Information and assigned it to the $Source variable.

-Within the condition tab we added one condition CountryName = IN_CountryName.
-Below condition states that, Lookup transformation will check the lookup input source (i.e., Country Name) is equal to existing Country Name or Not, and if the condition is TRUE then it will return the corresponding Country Code.
+Within the condition tab, we added one condition CountryName = IN_CountryName.
+The below condition states that it will check the lookup input source (i.e., Country Name) is equal to the existing Country Name or Not, and if the condition is TRUE, then it will return the corresponding Country Code.

-Once you finish configuring the Lookup transformation, Please drag the Country Name field from the Source Qualifier to the IN_CountryName field in lookup table
+Once you finish configuring the Informatica Lookup transformation, Please drag the Country Name field from the Source Qualifier to the IN_CountryName field in the lookup table.

 Step 3(b): Creating Router Transformation

 Double click on the Router transformation to add Groups.
-From the blow screenshot you can observe that we created one group for Non Matching records and one default group.
+From the below screenshot, you can observe that we created one group for Non-Matching records and one default group.